Dorothy Dobbie Explained

 The PC Party was resoundingly defeated in the 1993 election, losing all but two of its parliamentary seats.
 Dobbie lost her candidate's deposit, receiving 6,432 votes (12.29%) for a third-place finish against Liberal Reg Alcock.
 During the campaign, she accused the rival Reform Party of being controlled by Christian fundamentalists and criticized her own party for running advertisements that mocked Liberal leader Jean Chrétien's facial deformity (Winnipeg Free Press, 17 October 1993).
 She also called for the abolition of the Senate of Canada (Winnipeg Free Press, 18 July 1993).

-After Charest's resignation as Progressive Conservative Party leader in 1998, she endorsed former prime minister Joe Clark to be his successor (Toronto Star, 29 June 1998).
+After Charest's resignation as Progressive Conservative Party leader in 1998, she endorsed former prime minister Joe Clark in his successful bid to succeed him (Toronto Star, 29 June 1998).

 Dobbie opposed the Progressive Conservative Party's merger with the Canadian Alliance in 2003, citing concern over unclear agendas of the new party, and she later endorsed Glen Murray, the former mayor of Winnipeg who ran as a Liberal candidate in the 2004 federal election in Charleswood—St. James—Assiniboia.[7]
-When fellow Progressive Conservative Sinclair Stevens launched an ultimately unsuccessful lawsuit in an attempt to block the merger, Dobbie was one of eleven other party members who openly backed the Affidavit.[8]
+When Sinclair Stevens, another former Progressive Conservative MP, launched an ultimately unsuccessful lawsuit to try to block the merger, Dobbie was one of eleven other party members who openly backed the Affidavit.[8]

 Post-political work